9 DIY Fruit Face Masks For Glowing Skin

 7. Strawberry And Chocolate Pack

 Strawberries are rich in essential vitamins and minerals.
 They contain vitamin C that fights free radicals and delays premature aging.
-They also help to lighten the skin, owing to the ellagic acid present in them.
+The strawberry mask also helps lighten the skin, owing to the ellagic acid present in them.
 This also helps reduce and fade spots and blemishes.
 The manganese and antioxidants tone the skin, and the alpha-hydroxy acid cleanses the skin and eliminates dead cells.
 This also helps reduce wrinkles (13).
 The anthocyanin pigments protect the skin against the harmful UV rays (14).
 Chocolate, especially dark chocolate, contains antioxidants that make the skin look youthful and protect it from early aging and UV damage.
 Add note on benefits of cocoa for skin

 You Will Need